San Diego State Aztecs

 Tickets to the Aztecs game are very affordable.
 It’d be a change of scenery to go out and support college kids that are also athletes, instead of NFL millionaires.
-Rocky Long, head coach of the Aztecs, is a hard-nose coach, that doesn’t take crap from anybody.
+Rocky Long, head coach of the Aztecs, is a hard-nosed coach that doesn’t take crap from anybody.
 Rocky Long and the Aztecs have also been bringing in some great recruiting classes to an already solid team.

 Last season, RB Donnell Pumphrey broke the NCAA all-time career rushing record.
 This adds to the Aztec football legacy.
 The new starting running back for the Aztecs in 2017 will be Rashaad Penny, who ran for 1,000 yards himself last season as a second-string RB.
-He is a big, bruising back that will be very exciting to watch.
+He is a big, bruising back with tremendous speed and instinct who will be very exciting to watch.

 It’s time for the Aztecs to become San Diego’s football team.

 The Ravens signed beloved safety Eric Weddle last year, after he and the Chargers had a sour goodbye.
-Weddle was fined during the last game of the season for sitting on the sidelines during halftime to watch his daughter perform.
+Weddle was fined during the last game of the last season in San Diego for sitting on the sidelines during halftime to watch his daughter perform.
 That is no way to treat a player that has given your team and community so much.

 Weddle recruited another fan favorite from San Diego, RB Danny Woodhead, this off-season.
 The two have already posted pictures of off-season workouts, and have called out the Chargers on social media.
 The two are recruiting Ex-Charger fans to Baltimore as well.